sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 title: Design Manifesto
 ---

 Before embarking on this semester-long journey into design thinking, I’d admittedly given very little thought to how designs come together and what the design process is really like.
 In my mind, it was as simple as thinking about a problem, coming up with a solution, and then implementing that solution.
 Now that I’ve come out the other end, there are five main guiding principles that I’ve carried with me throughout the design process that have come to define my understanding of what "design thinking" really is, or at least what it ought to include.
-They include: user understanding, defining and communicating the problem and the solution, learning to critique and learning to take criticism, designing for accessibility, and considering the ethics of design processes and solutions.
+They include:

+1. Understanding the user to understand the problem
+2. Defining and effectively communicating the problem and the solution
+3. Learning to critique and learning to take criticism
+4. Designing with accessibility in mind
+5. Considering the ethics of design processes and solutions

 ## User Understanding